akshmakov/compose-service/README.md

 A linux bootstrap service toolkit for docker-compose.
 Currently entirely in bash.

-Manage docker-compose deployments as system  services using `init` (via `init.d`) , upstart (FUTURE), or alternatively as a cron @restart task
+Manage docker-compose deployments as system  services using `systemd` (via `init.d`) , upstart (FUTURE), or alternatively as a cron @restart task

 ## Security Note

 This is software that is written for fun, research, and limited use in isolated, physically secure network environments.

-In the most invasive case, this utility can install a number of init.d scripts, moreover these scripts will execute `docker-compose` on bootup to bring up your dockerized service.
+In the most invasive case, this utility can install a number of system scripts, moreover these scripts will execute `docker-compose` on bootup to bring up your dockerized service.

 The script does not request privilege escalation, but instead checks for read/write access to required directories before acting and quits if unavailable, with no silent sudo's.